HCGB-IGTP/BacterialTyper/docs/source/devel/documentation.rst

 Most of the API documentation is written in docstrings.
 These are comment blocks in source code that explain how the code works.

-The Sphinx_ website also contains plenty of `documentation details concerning ReST`_ markup and working with Sphinx in general.

 All new or edited docstrings should conform to the `numpydoc docstring guide`_.
 Much of the ReST syntax discussed above (:ref:`writing-rest-pages`) can be